Top 50 Best Al Pacino Movies Of All Time

 Average

-The film follows the ambitious rise of Tony Montana and his friend Manny as they carve out a powerful drug empire in Miami.
-Their relentless pursuit of power fuels both their success and eventual downfall.
+The film chronicles the meteoric rise of Tony Montana and his close friend Manny as they navigate the perilous world of Miami's drug trade.
+Their relentless drive for power and status eventually leads to both triumph and tragedy.

 14